-Just about every dish tastes better with fresh herbs -- and there's no better way to get fresh herbs than to grow them yourself.
-From classic favorites such as basil, rosemary, mint, and thyme to lesser-known varieties, follow these growing, tending, and harvesting tips for success.
-Start with 15 easy-to-grow favorites.
-Herbs work almost as well indoors as they do outside; try growing herbs inside for easy cooking access.
-One of the more flexible ways for growing herbs is in containers; get inspiration for growing yours in clever vessels (including a strawberry jar).
-Most herbs are naturals to start from seed; use these simple directions to get your crops growing.
-Once your herbs are established, they'll need regular care, including dividing, pruning, and harvesting; make the most out of your garden's herb bounty with this advice (as well as ideas on how to propagate cuttings).
+Just about every dish tastes better with fresh herbs -- and there's no better way to get fresh herbs than to grow them yourself in an herb garden.
+From classic herb favorites such as basil, rosemary, mint, and thyme to lesser-known herb varieties, follow these growing, tending, and harvesting tips for herb garden success.
+Start with 15 easy-to-grow herb favorites.
+Herbs work almost as well in indoor herb gardens as they do outside; try growing an herb garden inside for easy cooking access.
+One of the more flexible ways for growing herbs is in containers; get herb garden inspiration for growing yours in clever vessels (including a strawberry jar).
+Most herbs are naturals to start from seed; use these simple directions to get your herb garden crops growing.
+Once your herbs are established, they'll need regular care, including dividing, pruning, and harvesting; make the most out of your herb garden's bounty with this advice (as well as ideas on how to propagate cuttings).
 Growing herbs is one thing; cooking with them is another thing altogether.
-We have ideas on how to grow and prepare delicious recipes.
+We have ideas on how to grow and prepare delicious herb-flavored recipes.
 And what would gardening be without a little fun?
-Use rosemary as a lush topiary standard, grow edible flowers for pretty blooms to pop into salads and desserts, or dress up a windowsill with herbs.
+Use rosemary as a lush herb topiary standard, grow edible flowers for pretty blooms to pop into salads and desserts, or dress up a windowsill with an herb garden.
 Not sure where to start?
 View our lists of herbs, including perennial herbs.

 Tricks to Growing Herbs

 Grow Lavender in Your Garden